When getting a better job depends on your diploma, you’ll be looking for the fastest way to get a GED.

 Passing the GED test without studying

 This method is not for everyone.
-But if you have strong reading comprehension capabilities, there is a chance that you will be able to pass the Language, Science, and Social Studies GED tests without studying these subjects.
+But if you have strong reading comprehension capabilities, there is a chance that you will be able to pass the GED Language, Science, and Social Studies subtests without studying these GED subjects.

 These 3 subtests include so-called “reading for meaning” questions.

 This means that for the majority of questions on the RLA (Reasoning through Language Arts), Science, and Social Studies sections, all resources needed to answer correctly, are included in the question.

 If you want to be sure about your chances of passing these three subtests, you can take GED Ready® practice tests.
 GED Ready test costs $6.99 per subject.

 These tests give you a clear idea if you are ready for the real GED subtest.